opentrng/ptrng/README.md

 make run TESTBENCH=ero_tb DURATION=20s
 ```

+Please note that for long time series, the emulator requires a significant amount of RAM.
+In such cases, it is advisable to split the generation process into smaller segments and concatenate them.

 # Disclaimer

 The **OpenTRNG** project is made available solely for educational purposes.
 It shall not be deployed "as is" in real-world applications, compliance with verification and certification standards is not guaranteed.
 Please be aware that any misuse or unintended application of this project is beyond the responsibility of CEA.

 If you plan to integrate a True Random Number Generator (TRNG) into a product, you can hire our expertise.
 Feel free to reach us using the following links for further information.